Cash Relief for Families Affected by Philippines Volcano Eruption

 Who is eligible to receive money?

-We are targeting families displaced from communities within the danger zone around Mayon Volcano in Albay Province.
-Eligible recipients are Philippines nationals who have been evacuated from affected areas.
+We are targeting families in high-poverty communities within the danger zone around Mayon Volcano in Albay Province—both families who have evacuated to shelters and those who remain in high-risk areas and have not received assistance.
+Eligible recipients are Philippines nationals who are residents of communities impacted by the eruption.
 We will enroll families digitally and verify eligibility during the process.

 What if we raise more or less than our fundraising goal?